XilinJia/XilinJia.github.io/books/read_english.md

 Cull et.al - Difference Equations - From Rabbits to Chaos (Undergraduate Texts in Mathematics)

-Fechner - The Little Book Of Life After Death

-Ariely - The Upside of Irrationality

-PETERSON - Inside the Investors Brain - The Power of Mind Over Money

-Levitin - This Is Your Brain on Music - The Science of a Human Obsession (2006)

 Schwarz - 40 Puzzles And Problems In Probability And Mathematical Statistics (2008)

-Gleick - The Information - A History, a Theory, a Flood

 MacKay - Information Theory, Inference and Learning Algorithms

-Lin Yutang - The Importance of Living

 Shannon - A Mathematical Theory of Communication (1948)

-Akerlof & Shiller - Animal Spirits - How Human Psychology Drives the Economy, and Why It Matters for Global Capitalism (small)

-Chopra - How To Know God - The Soul's Journey into the Mystery of Mysteries

-Chopra - The Science of Balance and Well-Being - Restore your natural mind-body balance to grow younger and live longer

-Chopra - Buddha - A Story of Enlightenment

-Chopra - The Seven Spiritual Laws of Yoga - A Practical Guide to Healing Body, Mind, and Spirit

-Fisher - The Perfect Swarm - The Science of Complexity in Everyday Life (2009)

 Kleinbaum & Klein - Survival Analysis - A Self-Learning Text (3rd Ed)